Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Introduction

 \paragraph{Micronutrient Excess} Like deficiency, micronutrient excess can also lead to health detriments, with the risk increasing as intake levels surpass an individual's upper limit \cite{gernand_upper_2019}.
 Toxicity from micronutrient excess can occur in any person who exceeds this limit.
-However, there is an exceptional risk for vulnerable populations, namely infants, young children, and pregnant women \cite{ishaq_effect_2024, pike_excess_2019, gernand_upper_2019, espinosa-salas_nutrition_2024}.
+However, there is an exceptional risk for vulnerable populations, namely infants, young children, and pregnant people \cite{ishaq_effect_2024, pike_excess_2019, gernand_upper_2019, espinosa-salas_nutrition_2024}.
 For example, an excess of iron increases the risk of diarrhea, sepsis, meningitis, and gut inflammation for infants and young children, with a lethal dose of 150 mg/kg \cite{pike_excess_2019}.
-Similarly, surplus iron can lead to an increased risk of gestational and type 2 diabetes for pregnant women \cite{pike_excess_2019}.
-Excess of vitamins A and D, calcium, and iodine additionally pose elevated health risks for these populations \cite{pike_excess_2019, espinosa-salas_nutrition_2024}.
-Individuals in these groups could be affected by micronutrient toxicity because they are more likely to be taking supplements to address an initial deficit \cite{bruins_addressing_2015, gernand_upper_2019}.
-When coupled with population-level nutrition interventions, such as food fortification, one's micronutrient intake increases, potentially surpassing the recommended value.
+Similarly, surplus iron can lead to an increased risk of gestational and type 2 diabetes for pregnant people \cite{pike_excess_2019}.
+Elevated health risks are also a concern with an excess of vitamin D in infants, calcium in pregnant people, vitamin A in infants, young children, and pregnant people, and iodine in all three of these groups in addition to breastfeeding parents \cite{pike_excess_2019, espinosa-salas_nutrition_2024}.
+Individuals who are more likely to be taking supplements (especially multivitamins) to address an initial deficit could also be at a greater risk for micronutrient toxicity \cite{bruins_addressing_2015, gernand_upper_2019}.
 Research suggests that ingesting an excess of micronutrients through diet alone is unlikely and may only occur for those who take supplements \cite{espinosa-salas_nutrition_2024, bruins_addressing_2015, pike_excess_2019}.
+An excess of certain micronutrients can interfere with the absorption of others, potentially leading to secondary deficiencies.
+For instance, elevated calcium levels may reduce the absorption of magnesium.
+Additional information on micronutrient interactions are provided in Tables \ref{tab: char-ws}, \ref{tab: char-fs}, and \ref{tab: char-min}.
 There is minimal research on micronutrient excess because it is usually limited to the above population groups.
 As a result, the work covered in this review largely focuses on micronutrient deficiency.
 For more information on excessive micronutrient intake and its specific effects for each micronutrient, we recommend referring to an up-to-date nutrition overview (e.g. \citet{espinosa-salas_nutrition_2024}).